juanpabloxk/Collece2.0-TeamBE/README.md

 ## Eclipse IDE Installation

-Download "Eclipse IDE for Java Developers" and perform a normal installation. **Version 2019‑03 R is recommended** You can access downloads page from this [link](https://www.eclipse.org/downloads/packages/release/2019-03/r)
+Download "Eclipse IDE for Java Developers" and perform a normal installation. **Version 2019‑03 R is recommended**.

+You can access downloads page from this [link](https://www.eclipse.org/downloads/packages/release/2019-03/r)

 ## Collece / TeamBE Installation